mahmoud-abuyoussef/mahmoud-abuyoussef/README.md

   I successfully increased student engagement and eliminated previous loading speed issues, further enhancing the site for learning purposes.

-- Additionally, my journey includes serving as a part-time teacher front-end user interface and uplifting the learning experience.
+- Additionally, my journey includes serving as a instructor front-end user interface and uplifting the learning experience.

 ## 📜 Certifications